Best Answering Machines

 The primary function of a telephone answering machine is its ability to capture messages and replay them.
 A common issue among older models was sound quality, but with modern advancements, this is no longer such a huge problem.
 The device should allow you to manage your messages, such as playing, stopping, deleting and skipping messages.
 In addition, the digital storage capacity is a critical element, because if you run out of space on the answering machine it quickly becomes useless.

 Standalone vs. Phone Combos

-While standalone answering machines still exist, these are becoming rare as manufacturers pair a cordless phone with an answering machine.
+While standalone answering machines still exist, they are becoming rare as manufacturers pair most cordless phones with an answering machine.
 The advantage of a standalone answering machine is that you can use it with any telephone.
 However, combo devices are convenient since the phone charging base is integrated with the answering machine.
 If you want to keep your current telephone, then a standalone machine is an excellent option, though they are becoming hard to find.
-You ll be able to find combo options for a price comparable to the standalone, and with more features.
+You’ll be able to find combo options for a price that’s comparable to the standalone, and with more features.

 Answering machines are like any other electronic device and are prone to failure after years of use or in the event of manufacturing defects.
 In either case, you need a warranty that will protect all of the device’s components, including its recording storage.
-If the storage isn t covered, then you re forced to just replace the entire device as it s be the cheaper alternative.
+If the storage isn’t covered, then you’re forced to just replace the entire device as that is most likely the cheaper alternative.

-A phone answering machine can help you stay on top of calls without running up your cell phone minutes or taking up hard drive space with voicemails.
-Whether you ve got a family with kids that need a way to contact friends or you use your phone to conduct business, you need a convenient way to save and check messages when you re unable to answer.
+A phone answering machine can help you stay on top of calls without running up your phone bill or taking up storage space with voicemails.
+Whether you’ve got a family with kids that need a way to contact friends or you use your phone to conduct business, you need a convenient way to save and check message whenever you’re unable to answer.